LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 - Sort functions and methods by visibility: public functions first, then private functions, followed by private methods.
 - Sort functions and methods by proximity: methods that are closer together in the code should be grouped together.
 - Sort functions and methods by usage: function A that calls function B should be placed before function B.

-Only return code that passes all checks above.
-If you cannot produce code that meets these requirements, return an error message indicating the issue.

-Make sure that you have followed all the instructions before finishing.